Theclinesthes miskini

 Theclinesthes miskini, the wattle blue, is a butterfly of the family Lycaenidae.
 It is found in Australia and New Guinea.

 Description

 The wingspan is about 20 mm.
-Adults have a pale blue upperside with chequered margins, but females also have a broad black band around the margins.
-They also have an arc of white scalloped markings on the hindwings.
-The underside of the wings is fawn with several white markings.

 The larvae are dark green or brown with a dark dorsal band and pale diagonal streaks.

 Ecology

 The larvae generally feed on plants in the family Fabaceae including Paraserianthes lophantha, Sesbania cannabina, Acacia anceps, A. auriculiformis, A. flavescens, A. pycnantha, A. salicina, A. saligna, A. tetragonophylla, A. harpophylla, A. holosericea, A. neriifolia and A. victoriae, but also on Alectryon diversifolius, Atalaya variifolia, Hakea vittata and Eucalyptus polycarpa.
 Young seedlings are preferred to older foliage.

 Larvae are occasionally attended by various black or green ants in the genera Iridomyrmex, Ochetellus, Calomyrmex, Camponotus, Notoncus, Paratrechina or Polyrhachis.